pivotal-cf/pivnet-resource/metadata/README.md

 * `product_files` *Optional.* Ignored if `id` is provided.
 Creates a new file group with the provided product file ids attached to it.
 The ids listed must be of existing product files.

+## Image References

+This can only be used by products that use the harbor registry.

+The top-level `image_references` key is optional.
+If provided, it is permitted to be an empty array.

+* `id` *Optional.* If provided, it will add the existing image reference to the release.

+* `name` *Optional.* Ignored if `id` is provided.
+Required otherwise.
+Creates a new image reference with the name.

+* `image_path` *Optional.* Ignored if `id` is provided.
+Required otherwise.
+Path of the image in harbor.

+* `digest` *Optional.* Ignored if `id` is provided.
+Required otherwise.
+Digest must match the image digest on harbor.

+* `description` *Optional.* Ignored if `id` is provided.
+Creates a new image reference with the description.

+* `docs_url` *Optional.* Ignored if `id` is provided.
+A URL for documentation relevant to this image.

+* `system_requirements` *Optional.* Ignored if `id` is provided.
+Additional list of requirements for using this image reference.

 ## Dependency Specifiers